How to create and configure an additional disk on an instance

 Make sure to not leave the current page in your OVHcloud Control Panel while the disk is being attached.
 This might interrupt the process.

-Please note that the "high-speed-gen2" or "luks" volume types may not be available in all regions.
+Please note that the high-speed-gen2 or luks volume types may not be available in all regions.

 Types of volumes: